Windows Registry Tutorial

 In this example, we have navigated to the registry value that controls the delay before a menu pops up.

 To edit a value, double click on its name.
-If you are following this example, go ahead and change the MenuShowDelay value from 100 to 0.
+If you are following this example, go ahead and change the MenuShowDelay value to 0.
 After making this change, like most changes made in the registry, you will need to reboot.
 After rebooting, all menus should pop up noticeably faster.

 Removing Entries